AlissaCohan18/Portfolio_AlissaCohan/README.md

 # Portfolio - Alissa Cohan

 ## Description
-The portfolio page was built to put my work and experience on display.
-This will be a living page that will evolve as I work on more websites and gain additional experience.
+This portfolio displays a variety of websites that I have built and/or worked on with peers.
+It will be a living page that evolves with updates as I gain additional experience and exposure to REACT and other languages.

 ## Built With
 * React